shrinerb/shrine/doc/plugins/atomic_helpers.md

 ---

-The [`atomic_helpers`][atomic_helpers] plugin provides API for retrieving and persisting attachments in a concurrency-safe way, which is useful when using the `backgrounding` plugin.
+The [`atomic_helpers`][atomic_helpers] plugin provides API for retrieving and persisting attachments in a concurrency-safe way, which is especially useful when using the `backgrounding` plugin.
 The database plugins (`activerecord` and `sequel`) implement atomic promotion and atomic persistence on top of this plugin.

 ```rb
 plugin :atomic_helpers
 ```

+## Problem Statement

+What happens if two different processors (web workers, background jobs, command-line executions, whatever) try to edit a shrine attachment concurrently?
+The kinds of edits typically made include: "promoting a file", moving it to a different storage and persisting that change in the model;
+adding or changing a derivative; adding or changing a metadata element.

+There are two main categories of "race condition":

+1. The file could be switched out from under you.
+If you were promoting a file, but some other process has *changed* the attachment, you don't want to overwrite it with the promomoted version of the *prior* attacchment.
+Likewise, if you were adding metadata or a derivative, they would be corresponding to a certain attachment, and you don't want to accidentally add them to a now changed attacchment for which they are inappropriate.

+2. Overwriting each other's edits.
+Since all shrine (meta)data is stored in a single JSON hash, standard implementations will write the entire JSON hash at once to a rdbms column or other store.
+If two processes both read in the hash, make a change to different keys in it, and then write it back out, the second process to write will 'win' and overwrite changes made by the first.

+The atomic helpers give you tools to avoid both of these sorts of race conditions, under conditions of concurrent editing.

+## High-level ORM helpers

+If you are using the `sequel` or `activerecord` plugins, they give you two higher-level helpers: `atomic_persist` and `atomic_promote`.
+See the [persistence]  documentation for more.

 ## Retrieving